15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Carrots need adequate moisture for germination and for growing even, quick crops.
 Best practice is to set up a drip tape or soaker hose on planting day.
 You will most likely need irrigation to germinate the seeds.

 Drip tape allows for gentle, steady, and targeted watering right in your planting furrow.
-Plus, once it is set up, you will have an easy way to water your carrots evenly throughout the growing season.
+Plus, once you set it up, you will have an easy way to water your carrots evenly throughout the growing season.
 Drip tape is a water-wise decision in water-scarce desert environments.

 Rain, especially in desert regions, will most likely not be enough to germinate them, let alone get your crop to maturity.
-Hand watering with a hose attachment, watering can or using a sprinkler is not best since the heavy drops risk washing away the tiny seeds or drowning the tiny seedlings.
+Hand watering with a hose attachment, watering can, or sprinkler is not best since the heavy drops risk washing away the tiny seeds or drowning the tiny seedlings.

 Keep Soil Moist Until Germination

-Carrot seeds can take up to 2 weeks to germinate!
+Carrot seeds can take up to two weeks to germinate!
 During this time, the seeds and surrounding soil should not dry out completely.
 Aim to keep the soil damp but not soaking.

 Thin the Seedlings